joepalermo/dm_math_solvers/README.md

 Tasks

 - Write sampling script
-    - Serialize graphs as lists of actions
+    - Serialize rewarded trajectories
+    - Run many environments in parallel and batch queries to the model
 - Setup generalized supervised learning script
+    - Build train/val sets
-    - Load correct and incorrect graphs
+        - Load serialized rewarded trajectories
+        - Convert them into train examples
         - Merge them with a prescribed ratio of correct to incorrect
+        - split train/val
     - Sample batches
 - dropout only during training?
 - Provide access to a test set within the environment